-Cafcass’ Gender Pay Gap Reporting for 2017 shows that across our whole workforce, our female staff on average earn 4.8% less per hour than male staff.
+Cafcass’ Gender Pay Gap Reporting for 2018 shows that across our whole workforce, our female staff on average earn 2.0% less per hour than male staff.
 For staff in the middle of the workforce (median average) there is no difference in pay for either gender.
 Only a very small number of staff within Cafcass are eligible to receive any form of bonus, which also includes any additional attraction and retention payments.
-Male staff are slightly more likely to receive a bonus, but on average female staff receive bonuses which are 20% higher than their male counterparts.
+Female staff are slightly more likely to receive a bonus, but on average male staff receive bonuses which are 0.6% higher than their female counterparts.

 Cafcass whole workforce

 Cafcass does and will always ensure that our staff have the same opportunities for professional and career development regardless of gender.
 For example, colleagues undertaking our Emerging Talent programme have been shown to have a measurably increased rate of promotion.
-Currently 83% of staff on the programme are female.
+Currently 85.2% of staff completing the programme are female.

-We have received external recognition for our flexible working practices which enables all staff to balance their work alongside other commitments, including family, thereby removing barriers to career development and progression.
+We have received external recognition for our flexible working practices which enable all staff to balance their work alongside other commitments, including family, thereby removing barriers to career development and progression.

 The copyright in the material listed in this Publication Scheme is owned by Cafcass, unless otherwise stated.
 Copyright protected material cannot be reproduced and used in a manner that would infringe copyright, for example, by making multiple copies and publishing and issuing these copies to the public.
 However, brief extracts of the material may be reproduced under the fair dealing provisions of the Copyright, Designs and Patents Act 1988 (sections 29 and 30) for the purposes of research, private study, criticism, review and news reporting.
 Details of the arrangements for reusing Cafcass material can be obtained by contacting us at the above address.